ZobayerAkib/smart-article-analyzer/README.md

-# 🚀 S mart Article Analyzer
+# 🚀 Smart Article Analyzer

 Convert any article URL into AI-generated summaries and insights, delivered directly to your email — fully automated using **FastAPI + n8n + OpenAI**.